Bereavement leaves are never easy to apply. Losing a loved one can be devastating and is often unexpected and unforeseen.

 (Social media manager)

-Writing a compassionate leave can be painful, and we wish that you never have to apply for bereavement leave.
-But if you ever do, we hope you can find all your answers in this blog.
+Bereavement leave meaning is unknown to many and writing a compassionate leave can be painful.
+We wish that you never have to apply for bereavement leave, but if you ever do, we hope you can find all your answers in this blog.

 You can find other types of leave applications here.